wpswings/woo-gift-cards-lite/readme.txt

 **SELL GIFT CARD ON WORDPRESS WITH ONE OF THE HIGHEST RATED PLUGIN**

 Ultimate Gift Cards for WooCommerce plugin allows merchants to create, sell, and manage gift cards at their WooCommerce store.
-Customers can purchase these gift cards and send it to anyone as an email.
+Customers can purchase these gift cards and send them to anyone by email.
 The recipient can use this card to make purchases at your store and he/she can also recharge/redeem these cards at your online or retail store.

 [youtube https://www.youtube.com/watch?v=YgPLO8HDGtc]